Vyral/base-template/_posts/2019-01-17-check-with-your-local-municipality-before-renting-out-an-adu.md

 <center><em>Accessory dwelling units represent a great opportunity for homeowners, but there are rules for renting them out that you need to pay attention to.</em></center>

+&nbsp;

 As you may know, Salt Lake City passed an ordinance last October that allowed all homeowners to have accessory dwelling units (ADUs) on their property.
-If you’re looking to make some extra money through real estate investing or you’d like to have additional family members (such as an in-laws) live on your property, ADUs are a great option.
+If you’re looking to make some extra money through real estate investing or you’d like to have additional family members (such as in-laws) live on your property, ADUs are a great option.

 However, today we want to remind you that there are different types of legislation being considered for different cities regarding ADUs, so **it’s important that you check with your local municipality before deciding to rent one**.